ocrmypdf/OCRmyPDF/docs/optimizer.rst

 ================================

-OCRmyPDF will automatically replace obsolete or inferior compression schemes such as RLE or LZW with superior schemes such as Deflate and converting monochrome images to CCITT G4.
-Since this is harmless it always occurs and there is no way to disable it.
+OCRmyPDF will automatically replace obsolete or inferior compression schemes such as RLE or LZW with superior schemes such as Deflate, and convert monochrome images to CCITT G4.
+Since this is lossless, it always occurs and there is no way to disable it.
 Other non-image compressed objects are compressed as well.